Landscape (Art Pepper album)

-Landscape is a live 1979 jazz album by saxophonist Art Pepper playing with George Cables, Tony Dumas and Billy Higgins.
+Landscape is a live 1979 jazz album by saxophonist Art Pepper, playing with George Cables, Tony Dumas and Billy Higgins.
 The album was recorded at Shiba Yūbin Chokin Hall, Tokyo, at the same concerts that produced Besame Mucho.

 Reception

-AllMusic reviewer Scott Yanow awarded the album 4.5 stars, commenting that "Pepper was in inspired form during this Tokyo concert" and that his "intensity and go-for-broke style are exhilarating throughout".
+AllMusic reviewer Scott Yanow commented that "Pepper was in inspired form during this Tokyo concert" and that his "intensity and go-for-broke style are exhilarating throughout".